jeffijoe/koa-es7-boilerplate/README.md

 See the [`yenv` docs](https://github.com/jeffijoe/yenv) for more info.

+## API endpoints

+Each file in `/api` exports a default function that takes the router as the first parameter.
+That function registers API endpoints.

 ## Dependency injection

 This boilerplate uses the [`Awilix`](https://github.com/jeffijoe/awilix) container for managing dependencies - please check out the Awilix documentation